Natural Healing and Cancer Coexistence: A Paradigm Shift in Treatment

 The Molecular Cascade of Cancer: Initiation, Promotion, and Where Prevention Actually Works

-In Brief Carcinogenesis requires non-lethal genetic damage — mutations severe enough to alter cellular behavior but insufficient to trigger immediate apoptosis — making the cell’s survival machinery the central target of the process.
+In Summary Carcinogenesis requires non-lethal genetic damage — mutations severe enough to alter cellular behavior but insufficient to trigger immediate apoptosis — making the cell’s survival machinery the central target of the process.
 The three-stage model of initiation, promotion, and progression describes not three discrete events but three distinct phases of relationship between the mutated […]

 How Lifestyle Creates the Conditions for Cancer: A Pathologist’s Perspective

-In Brief Most cancers that develop in the sixth decade and beyond are not primarily genetic events — they are the cumulative result of decades of lifestyle-induced metabolic dysregulation that progressively compromises the body’s surveillance mechanisms.
+In Summary Most cancers that develop in the sixth decade and beyond are not primarily genetic events — they are the cumulative result of decades of lifestyle-induced metabolic dysregulation that progressively compromises the body’s surveillance mechanisms.
 Chronic psychological stress is carcinogenic not through a single direct mechanism but through the sustained hormonal environment it creates, […]

 Begin typing your search term above and press enter to search.
 Press ESC to cancel.